Adobe-Marketing-Cloud/analytics-samples/import-users/js/README.md

-## Sample: Using APIs to audit report suite settings and show what has changed
+## Sample: Using APIs to import users from a CSV file

 This sample shows how you can create users in Adobe Analytics based on a uploaded CSV file.